 EPA regional offices will work with interested states and tribes to develop their preliminary work plans and funding requests.
 Final cooperative agreement work plans and budgets will be negotiated with the regional office once final allocation determinations are made.
-Please refer to process flow chart below:
+Please refer to process flow chart below (dates are estimates and subject to change):

-For Fiscal Year 2012, EPA will consider funding requests up to a maximum of \$1.2 million per state or tribe.
-Please note the CERCLA 128(a) annual program's budget has remained static while demand for funding continues to increase every year.11 Therefore, it is likely that the FY12 state and tribal individual funding amounts will be less than the FY11 individual funding amounts.
+For Fiscal Year 2013, EPA will consider funding requests up to a maximum of \$1.1 million per state or tribe.
+Please note the CERCLA 128(a) annual program's budget has remained static while demand for funding continues to increase every year.
+Therefore, it is likely that the FY13 state and tribal individual funding amounts will be less than the FY12 individual funding amounts.

-After the January 31, 2012, request deadline, EPA's Regional Offices will submit summaries of state and tribal requests to EPA Headquarters.
-Before submitting requests to EPA Headquarters, Regional Offices may take into account additional factors when determining recommended allocation amounts.
+After the January 31, 2013, request deadline, EPA's Regional Offices will submit summaries of state and tribal requests to EPA Headquarters.
+Before submitting requests to EPA Headquarters, regional offices may take into account additional factors when determining recommended allocation amounts.
 Such factors include, but are not limited to, the depth and breadth of the state or tribal program; scope of the perceived need for the funding, e.g., size of state or tribal jurisdiction or the proposed work plan balanced against capacity of the program, amount of current year funding, funds remaining from prior years, etc.